glutanimate/html-cleaner/README.md

 ## Platform Support

+*htmllaundry availability*

 HTML processing is provided by the Bleach library on all platforms.
 The add-on can also be configured to use the [`htmllaundry` library](https://github.com/wichert/htmllaundry) which can improve the cleaning results under under some circumstances.

 `htmllaundry` depends on `lxml` which Anki unfortunately does not ship with.
 In contrast to the other libraries included in this add-on, `lxml` cannot be easily be packaged for all platforms because it needs to be compiled.
 For that reason `htmllaundry` support is only available on Windows and Linux right now.

+*Issues with symlinks on Linux*

+Because HTML cleaner comes with precompiled libraries on Linux, invoking the add-on from a symlinked Windows partition (e.g. NTFS) might lead to a permission error.
+The reason for this is that the executable bit is sometimes turned off by default for Windows partitions.
+If you run into this problem you can either look into adjusting your partition mounting settings or moving the add-ons directory to one of your Linux drives.

 ## License and Credits